 need to be made.

-organization's name into a search engine.
+someone types your organization's name into a search engine.

 - Make sure the keywords and phrases you want people to use to find